derekrodgers/vancouver-trees-dashboard/README.md

 - Filters for trees by neighbourhood, height category, species name, and common name
 - A [live map](https://en.wikipedia.org/wiki/OpenStreetMap) that displays tree density, reactive to all filters
-- Reactive Google Street View, giving a visual perspective on any selected tree
+- Reactive Google Street View, allowing a visual perspective on any selected tree
 - A table of tree counts by species, searchable and sortable
 - A heatmap table of tree height by neighbourhood